 Lift is a force that acts on the wings and helps the plane to move up.
 Big wings increase lift.

-Gravity is the force that pulls the plane down.
-The right materials can create a lighter aircraft that stays up for longer.
+Gravity pulls the plane down.
+The right materials create a lighter aircraft that stays up for longer.

-Drag is caused by the tail of the plane and is the opposite of thrust, and it makes the plane slow down.
+The tail of the plane causes drag.
+It is the opposite of thrust, and it makes the plane slow down.

 NATIONAL PAPER AIRPLANE DAY HISTORY

 We were unable to determine the origin of National Paper Airplane Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 May 26th Celebrated (and Not So Celebrated) History

 American Civil War officially ends when General Simon Bolivar Buckner of the Army of Trans-Mississippi enters terms of surrender.